dbushell/dbushell.com/src/data/blog/2015/2015-02-04-i-dont-do-angular-is-that-ok.md

 excerpt: None
 slug: i-dont-do-angular-is-that-ok
 template: single.html
-title: I don't do Angular, is that OK?
+title: I don’t do Angular, is that OK?
 ---

 I've never been one to care for job titles.
 One or two words can't adequately explain the extent of our roles.
 I try to avoid giving myself a strict title on this website.